alexgshijan/rev_notes/Revision Notes/Computer Science/Theory/Data representation and data types - 1.4/Fixed & Floating Point Numbers/Floating Point Representation.md

 The **exponent** - (The Power) section is represented as a separate binary number, again either with sign/magnitude or two’s complement.
 The number of bits allocated to this determines the **range** of the number – the maximum and minimum numbers that can be represented in a given amount of memory.

+The number of bits allocated to the mantissa determines the precision of the number – that is, how many bits are available after the point.
+This allows us to more accurately represent very small numbers of numbers requiring a high degree of precision.

+The numbers of bits allocated to the exponent determine the magnitude of the number – that is, the more bits assigned to the exponent, the bigger the number can be and vice versa.

 **Converting back to a real number :**
 Option 1:
 - Convert the mantissa and exponent into denary and work out the answer